Ibtesam-Mahmood/Towers-Board-Game/tasks/TASKS.md

 - [X] B3 - Combat dice should appear in a small overlay in the corner and should not be obstructive
 - [X] B4 - Add a hide button in top right menu should be consistent with other menus
 - [X] B5 - Settings icon should be visible in top right menu
-- [ ] B6 - Auto-start deploy action when tapping unit in army tab during deployment
+- [ ] B6 - During deployment phase tapping on a unit should automatically show it's range
 - [ ] B7 - Remove show range button from the actions menu
 - [ ] B8 - Game not ending when one army has no units left
 - [X] B9 - Units are unable to attack